RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 | page           | Index of page returned in result (0 is first page)                                                  |               | 3           |
 | pageSize       | Size of one page.                                                                                   | 200           | 50          |

 Number of samples
 -----------------

-Easiest, fastest and probably best way to start is a query that returns a number of samples that fit all filters.
+Easiest and fastest way to start is a query that returns a number of samples that fit all filters.
 Note: instead of parameters you can use [Views](/docs/Views.md).